maswi0118/BAWiM/README.md

 Now it's clear, that such ways od cookies generation are easy to guess and vulnerable to brute force attacks.
 ## 3. Cross site scripting (stored)
 At first, change the security to low.
 Now, try to inject a piece of javascript code, that would send the visitor cookies at the given address.
 If you want to, you can use burp suite or some python script (like http.server <port number>), however it's much easier and less complicated to use some external site, e.g. https://webhook.site/.
 As a report, pass a snapshot of captured cookies.
-Hint: The default '_Message_' field length is set to _50_- most likely it won't not enough, so just change it in the source code for, let's say, _300_
+Hint: The default '_Message_' field length is set to _50_- most likely it won't be enough, so just change it in the source code for, let's say, _300_
 ## 4.
 ## 5. Last but not least- Session hijacking (Optional)
 No matter what the way of seizing somebody's cookies was- now we can make an advatage of it.
 While logged in on one browser tab, open another one and try to sign in with no credentials given.
 You can use a cookie manager, like: https://addons.mozilla.org/pl/firefox/addon/cookie-editor/ (for Firefox).
 The last step is to modify the cookies.
 Then you need to change your url address source path (remove _/login.php_), so it would look the following way: _<your_ip_address>/<your_dvwa_folder_name>/_.
 That's it- you should be logged in into hacked user account.